M-o-a-T/moat-kv/docs/source/command_line.rst

    The path to the code to write.

-TODO: Old versions of the code continue to run; DistKV does not yet restart users.
+TODO: Old versions of the code continue to run; MoaT-KV does not yet restart users.

-.. program:: distkv client code module
+.. program:: moat.kv client code module

-Manipulate modules stored in DistKV.
+Manipulate modules stored in MoaT-KV.

 Modules are replaced immediately, but code using them is **not** auto-restarted.